 - Dr. Ellen Rothenberg- Caltech, Pasadena, USA

-We believe Cytokines 2020 will be a fantastic meeting in a fabulous city and hope you will be able to participate to help make the meeting a huge success.
+We believe Cytokines 2020 will be a fantastic meeting and hope you will be able to participate to help make the meeting a huge success.

 Michael Gale, Jr., PhD Ram Savan, PhD